sfranco78/Sergio/README.md

 # Sergio
 Repositorio de prueba Curso Diego

-Este será un nuevo cambio en el artchivo
+Este será un nuevo cambio en el archivo
+This is a new Change in this file, it is made in English